bilo-io/vsx/src/chapters/5-Styling.md

 For the vast majority of styling we use [TailwindCSS](https://tailwindcss.com/), and prefer that over inline or custom styles.
 There is also a `tailwind.config.js` with custom overrides.

-> NOTE: Only in _very_ few occassions do we allow custom styles/classes.
+> NOTE: Only in _very_ few occasions do we allow custom styles/classes.

 ## 2. Mobile First